Samuel Perris

-Samuel "Worcester Sam" Perris (1840 – unknown) was a 19th-century French-Canadian burglar, safe cracker and bank robber.
+Samuel "Worcester Sam" Perris (c.
+1840 – unknown) was a 19th-century French-Canadian burglar, safe cracker and bank robber.
 An underworld figure in New York City and throughout the northeastern United States during the post-American Civil War era, he was called "one of the most notorious criminals in America".

 Perris participated in nearly every major bank robbery in the United States during a 20-year period including taking part in the robberies of the Grafton National Bank and the Philadelphia Navy Yard in 1870.
 A member of George Leonidas Leslie's criminal gang during the 1870s, Perris was a principal participant in the robberies of the Manhattan Savings Institution and the Dexter Savings Bank in 1878.